-In the Lismore City, Health Care and Social Assistance had the largest output by industry, generating $479 million in 2016/17.
+In the Lismore City, Rental, Hiring and Real Estate Services had the largest output by industry, generating $575 million in 2017/18.

 Output by industry is a gross measure of the total sales of each industry sector in Lismore City.
 It does not measure how productive each industry sector is at producing this output - which is measured by value added.